-The first step in SBU's work to describe the cost-effectiveness of alternative methods is to perform a systemic review of the published literature.
-The literature search is based on the terms that are used to search the medical literature plus economic search terms.
-The relevance of studies is judged on the basis of the project's PICOs (see Chapter 3) and whether the studies include economic analyses.
-Thereafter, the quality of the studies and their applicability to Swedish circumstances in health and social care services are assessed.
+The first step in SBU's work to describe the cost-effectiveness of alternative methods is to perform a systematic review of the published literature.
+The literature search is based on the subject-specific search terms that are used in the literature search of the specific project with economic search terms added.
+The relevance of studies is judged based on the project PICOs (see Chapter 3) and whether the studies include economic analyses.
+Thereafter, the methodological quality of the economic evaluations and their transferability to Swedish circumstances in health and social care are assessed.

 The quality of health economic evaluations depends on the quality of the study data and the principles used to calculate costs and effects.
 The economic evaluation cannot be better than available data allow.
-There are a number of check lists for assessing the quality of economic analyses [9-11].
-The most commonly used is by Drummond and collaborators [10].
-There are other similar checklists [9, 11] and specific checklists have been developed for assessing the quality of health economic models [12].
-Based on these checklists and experience from previous work, SBU has developed two checklists for quality assessment, one for empirical studies and the other for modelling studies (Appendixes 7 and 8).
+There are several checklists for assessing the quality of economic analyses [10-13].
+The most commonly used is the one developed by Drummond and collaborators [10].
+There are other similar checklists [11,13] and specific checklists have been developed for assessing the quality of health economic models [12].
+Based on these checklists and experience from previous work, SBU has developed two checklists for quality assessment, one for trial-based studies and the other for modelling studies (Appendices 7 and 8).
 They have the same foundation but are adjusted to better reflect specific issues regarding the types of study design.
-The checklists for medical studies.
-Regarding the assessment of the quality of the data items used in models (for example, epidemiological data, costs and quality of life), we refer to Cooper and collaborators [13], who report a quality hierarchy of data that is possible to use in models.
+The checklists are supplemented with three questions on the risk of conflicts of interest, identical to the ones in the checklists for clinical studies.